Why Choose Secondary Education Spanish?

 The Secondary Education program requires the completion of a teaching major and a teaching minor to fulfill the subject area requirements of the program.

-Secondary Education majors may choose an appropriate teaching minors from the following areas: biology, chemistry, English, geography, history, mathematics, physical education, political science, spanish, or speech communication.
+Secondary Education majors may choose an appropriate teaching majors from the following areas: biology; business, management, marketing and technology; chemistry; English; geography; history; mathematics; political science; or social studies.

 A 2.75 GPA is required for satisfactory completion of the Spanish teaching minor.
 No grade lower than a "C".